Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/7_5_The Market_SWOT.md

 ## Strengths

-**1. Innovative Concept:** Your app introduces gamification to enhance the tourist experience in O'ahu, offering unique and engaging activities.
+**1. Innovative Concept:** our app introduces gamification to enhance the tourist experience in O'ahu, offering unique and engaging activities.

 **2. Targeted Audience:** Focusing on adventure-seeking millennials and eco-conscious travelers allows for a tailored approach to meet specific needs and preferences.